 General

 A region object represents a region, that is, a contiguous portion of a file.
-Every property in a region object is represented by a non-negative integer, that is, by a JSON number value with no sign, no fractional part, and no exponent part.

-SARIF defines two types of regions: text regions and binary regions.

-A text region represents a contiguous range of zero or more characters.

-A binary region represents a contiguous range of zero or more bytes.
+The region object defines both “text properties” and “binary properties.”
+The text properties represent a region as a contiguous range of zero or more characters (a “text region”).
+The binary properties represent a region as a contiguous range of zero or more bytes (a “binary region”).

-SARIF defines different properties to represent text regions and binary regions.

-In a text region, the startLine property (§3.22.4) SHALL be present and SHALL have a value greater than 0.
-In a binary region, the startLine property SHALL be absent.

-NOTE 1: SARIF consumers can use the presence or absence of the startLine property to determine whether to treat a region as a text region or as a binary region.

-NOTE 2: It is up to each analysis tool whether to treat a given file as a text file (in which case it should emit text regions for results detected in the file) or as a binary file (in which case it should emit binary regions).
+For regions in text files, a region object SHOULD contain text properties and MAY also contain binary properties.
+If both text properties and binary properties are present, they SHALL specify the identical range of bytes in the file, as determined by the file’s character encoding.

+For regions in binary files, a region object SHALL contain binary properties and SHALL NOT contain text properties.

+If any text properties are present, enough text properties SHALL be present to fully specify a text region (see §3.22.2).
+If any binary properties are present, then enough binary properties SHALL be present to fully specify a binary region (see §3.22.3).

 Text regions

-The line number of the first line in a text file SHALL have the value 1.
-The column number of the first character in each line SHALL have the value 1.
+The line number of the first line in a text file SHALL be 1.
+The column number of the first character in each line SHALL be 1.
+The character offset of first character in the file SHALL be 0.

+The values of text properties SHALL NOT depend on the presence or absence of a byte order mark (BOM) at the start of the file.

-NOTE 1: SARIF defines column number as a count of characters.
-If a line in a text file contains tab characters, viewers may choose to present column numbers that match the visual offset of each character from the beginning of the line.
-These “visual” column numbers will not match the column numbers contained in the SARIF file.
+SARIF defines a column number as a count of characters.
+If a line in a text file contains tab characters, a SARIF viewer MAY choose to present column numbers that match the visual offset of each character from the beginning of the line.
+These “visual” column numbers might not match the column numbers contained in the SARIF file.

-The exact range of bytes represented by a text region depends on the file’s character encoding.
-A SARIF consumer SHOULD consider a file to have the encoding specified by file.encoding (§3.17.9), if that property is present, or else by run.defaultFileEncoding (§3.11.17), if that property is present.
+The range of bytes represented by a text region depends on the file’s character encoding.
+A SARIF consumer SHALL consider a file to have the encoding specified by file.encoding (§3.17.9), if present, or else by run.defaultFileEncoding (§3.11.17), if present.
 If neither is present, the consumer MAY use any heuristic or procedure to determine the encoding, including (for example) prompting the user.

 NOTE: If a consumer incorrectly determines a file’s encoding, it might not display the file correctly.
 For example, when it attempts to highlight a region, it might highlight an incorrect range of characters.